-Turn the glass cover counterclockwise 1/4 turn until the tabs of the glass cover clear the grooves of the socket and pull the cover off.
-Remove the bulb.
+- Turn the glass cover counterclockwise 1/4 turn until the tabs of the glass cover clear the grooves of the socket.
+Wearing latex gloves may offer a better grip. - 2.
+Using gloves or a dry cloth, remove the bulb by pulling it straight out.